gajagajago/gpack/README.md

 ```

 ## 2. How to run
 Run docker container image.
-The attached container will be allocated limited hardware resources. `$nth` can be {1st..6th} since our target machine, Moana-01 only has 6 GPUs.
+The attached container will be allocated limited hardware resources. `$nth` is the index of the target GPU.
 ```zsh
 ./docker_launch_${nth}.sh